 Scroll down to the Display section of the page and select Listbox:

-Selecting this option will allow you to save one value internally while showing a different option to supporters filling out your tool form.
+Selecting this option will allow you to save one value internally while showing a different option to supporters filling out your action form.
 This is useful for setting custom values that conform to defined CRM data fields:

 You can also set up default values in Manual entry mode by using pipes to separate outputs and inputs.
 Manual entry can be useful if you need to edit large amounts of text.
 For example, if you select the Country listbox, then decide you really only want supporters to choose from the handful of countries that you’re targeting, you can delete the entire pre-built list in Manual entry mode.
 You can also copy and paste large lists of options using this mode:

-Step 5: Under the Validation section of the page, select whether or not you want supporter responses to be Required.
+5. Under the Validation section of the page, select whether or not you want supporter responses to be Required.
 If you select required, supporters will not be able to complete the form without providing a response:

-Step 6: Click Save Component at the bottom of the page, and head over to the View screen to see your newly created buttons or boxes.
+6. Click Save Component at the bottom of the page, and head over to the View screen to see your newly created buttons or boxes.
 You can return to this Edit Component page to continue to work on your new component!